 Claimants that have exhausted both regular unemployment and PEUC benefits may be eligible for an additional 6 to 13 weeks of unemployment benefits under the Extended Benefits program.
 A separate application is required.

-Filing an Initial Claim
+Filing an Initial and Weekly Claim + FAQs

 You must file your initial unemployment claim through the DETR here.
 You will need the following information to file your first claim.